Suicide awareness: Public and cultural stigma

 Today, even though suicide is considered a public health issue by advocates, the general public often still consider it a private shame; a final desperate solution for the emotionally weak.
-It is stigmatized in the public perception by being associated with weakness, a “cry for attention,” shame, and depression, without understanding the contributing factors.
+It is stigmatized in the public perception by being associated with weakness, a "cry for attention," shame, and depression, without understanding the contributing factors.
 There can be a visceral and emotional reaction to suicide rather than an attempt to understand it.
-This reaction is based on stereotypes (overgeneralizations about a group: weak or crazy), prejudices (agreement with stereotypical beliefs and related emotional reactions: Sue attempted suicide; ‘I’m afraid of her’), and discrimination (unfair behavior towards the suicidal individual or group: avoidance; ‘suicidal persons should be locked up’).
-Erving Goffman defined courtesy stigma as the discrimination, prejudice and stereotypes which family and friends experience as suicide survivors.
+This reaction is based on stereotypes (overgeneralizations about a group: weak or crazy), prejudices (agreement with stereotypical beliefs and related emotional reactions: Sue attempted suicide; 'I'm afraid of her'), and discrimination (unfair behavior towards the suicidal individual or group: avoidance; 'suicidal people should be locked up').

+Erving Goffman defined courtesy stigma as the discrimination, prejudice and stereotypes experienced by friends and family as suicide survivors.
 Public stigma is felt by medical professionals whose clients die by suicide and whose treatment is then questioned by colleagues and in lawsuits, often contributing to their being less inclined to work with suicidal patients.
 Property can also be stigmatized by suicide: property sellers in certain jurisdictions in the United States, in California for example, are required by law to reveal if a suicide or murder occurred on the premises in the past three years, putting suicide in the same category as homicide.

 These issues compound and perpetuate the public stigma of suicide, exacerbating the inclination for suicidal individuals, and their family and friends, to bury their experiences, creating a barrier to care.

 Emotional stigma

 Emotionally, the negative stigma of suicide is a powerful force creating isolation and exclusion for those in suicidal crisis.
-The use of stereotypes, discrimination and prejudices can strip the dignity of those experiencing suicidal behavior.
+The use of stereotypes, discrimination, and prejudices can strip the dignity of those experiencing suicidal thoughts.
 It also has the potential to inhibit compassion from others and to diminish hope.
 Fear of being socially rejected and labeled suicidal can prevent communication and support.
-Distress and reduced life satisfaction are directly affected by subjective feelings of being devalued and marginalized.
-This develops into an internalized stigma; it creates self-stigmatized emotions, self-deprecation and self-actualization of negative stereotypes, causing further withdrawal, reduction in quality of life and the inhibiting access to care.
+Distress and reduced life satisfaction are directly affected by subjective feelings of being devalued and marginalized, which develops into an internalized stigma.
+This leads to self-stigmatized emotions, self-deprecation and self-actualization of negative stereotypes, causing further withdrawal, reduction in quality of life and inhibiting access to care.

-This emotional stigma also affects suicide survivors: those suffering a loved one's loss, stirring up guilt, self-blame, isolation, depression and post-traumatic stress.
+This emotional stigma also affects suicide survivors–those suffering the loss of a loved one–stirring up guilt, self-blame, isolation, depression and post-traumatic stress.
 Subjective experiences of feeling shunned or blamed for an incident can cause those close to the victim to bury the truth of what transpired.